Department of Biological Sciences

 of cell biology & physiology, you may be able to skip

-knowledge than the usual introductory college bio course (or AP course).
+than the usual introductory college bio course (or AP course).
+The course covers

-decide what to do, you can look at the old exams on the web page for the
+C2005/6 clearer, you can look at the old exams & other course material on the web page for the

-book is available in the science library.
-If you look at all the available material, and are still
+science library.
+If you look at all the available material, and still believe

-not sure what to do, we suggest you register for either
+plan to ask for an exception, we suggest you register for either

 C2005/F2401 or a 3000 level course and attend both courses for the first week of